History

 The church was made of a rectangular, aisleless nave, on the west side of which there was a massive, slightly narrower tower.
 It was built on a rectangular plan, made of hewn granite cubes arranged in regular layers.
 After the Gothic reconstruction, the walls of the nave were made of irregular erratic stones, and the bricks were used to form architectural details.
 Similarly, the upper parts of the tower were erected from unworked erratic stones, above the crown of the nave walls, added later in the Middle Ages.
 The battlement, the corners and the pyramidal helmet were made of bricks.
 The entire structure was 24.6 x 10.6 meters, with the height of the nave walls being about 5.5 meters.

 Simple, crude façades of the church’s nave were separated by medium-sized windows with pointed-arch heads and stepped jambs on the outside and inside, typical of the rural areas of medieval West Pomerania.
+They may have been slightly widened during the late Gothic reconstruction.
 Similarly, two-step, pointed forms had entrance portals, located in the southern wall of the nave and the west wall of the tower.
 The western one led to the under-tower porch connected with the nave, the southern one led straight to the nave covered with a wooden ceiling.

 Traditionally, the most decorative facade of the building was the eastern part, crowned with a triangular gable, separated from the wall below by a plastered frieze.
 The gable was decorated with seven elongated, pointed blendes, arranged in a pyramidal layout, with the highest central blende.
 In addition, simple pinnacles were led out from the edges of the gable.
 For a change, the western part of the church had a very crude facades resembling defensive structures.
 The tower, except for the highest storey, was separated by slit openings and was crowned with battlement.